False codling moth: Pupa

 In the pupa stage the false codling moth larvae spin a cream colored cocoon in the soil.
 Metamorphosis then occurs.
 The length of this stage is both temperature and gender regulated.
 Warmer periods are conducive to a quick emergence, while cooler temperatures render the process to a slower rate.
 Male moths require between 13 and 47 days to reach maturity and females need between 11 and 39 days.

 Adult

+Left side view of an adult Thaumatotibia leucotreta.

 The final adult stage of the moth occurs when the winged insect emerges from its cocoon.
 The moths are inactive during the day and are only active during portions of the night, isolated to within several hundred meters of their birth.
 Males may live between 14 and 57 days, whereas females will live between 16 and 70 days.
 Adults have patterned 1.25 to 2 cm wings with a variation of colors: grey, brown, black, and orange brown.
 A female's hindwing is slightly larger than a male's.